brokedba/Devops_all_in_one_vm/README.md

 [root@localhost ~]# kubectl get events --sort-by=.metadata.creationTimestamp
 ```
 # AWX
-Once the build is complete you should be able to access AWX using one of the following URLs.
+Once the build is complete you should be able to access AWX using one of the following URLs. note: still in progress

 * [http://localhost:8080](http://localhost:8080)
 * [https://localhost:8443](https://localhost:8443)